-We have a small workforce of seven team members who operate out of either the company's Perth or Melbourne offices.
+We have a small workforce of eight team members who operate out of either the company's Perth or Melbourne offices or from home.
 All team members have been seconded from the Wesfarmers workforce and are entitled to the same rights and conditions as other Wesfarmers employees.
 All team members have individual contracts that confer minimum pay and entitlements and typically provide for consultation regarding significant operational changes.